CLOSED CHURCHES WITHIN THE

 From the east end of Powell, turn south onto Weston Road and

 go 11 miles to the community of Laquin.
-Stay on the main road which follows Schrader

-side of the road between the “Town of Laquin” sign,
+stood on the right side of the road between the “Town of Laquin” sign, where

-where the road makes a right turn, and the cabin about 40 yards down the road.
+the road makes a right turn, and the cabin about 40 yards down the road.

 Historic Conference: